Skycoder42/dart_pre_commit/README.md

 custom tasks with customized configurations.

 The tool also accepts some command line arguments.
 Run `dart_pre_commit --help` to get more information on them.

+One special key is the `exclude` key.
+If specified, it can either be a simple string or a list of strings, representing the relative paths of files of that package to be excluded from the analysis. **Important:** This does NOT mean these files will not have any impact on the results, it only means that they are not detected as staged.
+That leads to per file tasks not being executed on those files and may or may not influence the behavior of repository tasks.

 ### Format task
 **Task-ID:** `format`<br/>